Top 5 Tech Trends on the IoT

-Wi-Fi 6 is the newest generation of Wi-Fi which will compliment both the 5G and wireline connections to sustain the environment of the IoT.
+Wi-Fi 6 is the newest generation of Wi-Fi.
+Complimenting 5G and wireline connections, Wi-Fi 6 will help sustain the demands of the IoT.
 Using the 6GHz band, Wi-Fi 6 can handle more simultaneous devices on a single network.
 It also comes with other improvements including longer device battery life and increased security measures.

-Together, along with fiber-optic wireline connections, these wireless networks will create the infrastructure on which the IoT will be built.
+Together, along with fixed fiber-optic connections, these wireless networks will create the environment in which the IoT will live.

 2. Edge Computing

-Edge computing is a tech trend which brings the user closer to the server which is processing their data.
-Unlike cloud computing which processes data at a remote location, Edge computing processes on a nearby storage device or even the device itself.
+Edge computing is a tech trend which brings the user closer to the server processing their data.
+Unlike cloud computing which uses a remote location, Edge processes data on a nearby storage device or even the device itself.

 By reducing the distance and the amount of data that needs to travel, Edge computing nearly eliminates latency and bandwidth issues.
 This enables real-time data processing needed for up and coming technologies like autonomous vehicles.